ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 response to the Leader gets dropped due to something like a transient network failure.
 The Leader could then resend the request to have the Helper advance to step `n+1` and the Helper should be able to retransmit the `AggregationJobResp` that was previously dropped.
-To make that kind ofrecovery possible, Aggregator implementations SHOULD checkpoint the most recent step's prep state and messages to durable storage such that the Leader can re-construct continuation requests and the Helper can re-construct continuation responses as needed.
+To make that kind of recovery possible, Aggregator implementations SHOULD checkpoint the most recent step's prep state and messages to durable storage such that the Leader can re-construct continuation requests and the Helper can re-construct continuation responses as needed.